-June 17, 2019 – Temperatures are about to really heat up, the suspension of burn permits goes into effect today and high fire season is just around the corner.
+July 7, 2020 – Temperatures are about to heat up and high fire season is just around the corner.
 Time for the yearly refresher on what to do when you see smoke.

 The most important rule: If you see flames or a huge smoke plume developing, call 911 before you call or text us!